syl20bnr/spacemacs/README.md

 `Spacemacs` uses [diminish][diminish] mode to reduce the size of minor mode
 indicators:

-The minor mode area can be toggled on and off with (default is off):
+The minor mode area can be toggled on and off with:

     <SPC> t m